A long, tough and brilliant day’s alpine mountaineering on the world’s most iconic mountain.

 - 6 full days mountain guiding with an IFMGA Mountain Guide

 - Course planning.
-A tailor made itinerary and booking of mountain huts
+A tailor made itinerary and management of the programme is weather / conditions dictate changing to plan B etc!

 What’s not included?

 - Mountain huts & lift passes, for you and the guides.
-Allow about 50 euros per night half board accommodation.
+Allow about 70-90 euros per night half board accommodation.
 The guides expenses are split between the group members and are discounted in huts, hotels and on lifts and trains.
-The best way to deal with these expenses is to make a communal group ‘kitty’ which you contribute to and all expenses are paid out of.

 - Your personal mountaineering equipment – see our alpine mountaineering kit list and options for mountain equipment hire.